ttheoto/Udacity_Airbnb_Project/README.md

 The Map data was obtained via [Open Street Map](https://www.openstreetmap.org/).

+A special thanks goes out to [Kyoosik Kim](https://github.com/Q-shick/fundamentals_of_data_science/blob/master/mathematical%20_model/Ridge%20and%20Lasso.ipynb) for his insights on Ridge Regression.

 Otherwise, feel free to use the code here as you would like!